Colloquium: The Cosmic Dipole Anomaly: Concluding Remarks

 While more complex general relativistic models might describe a Universe with a dipole anisotropy, they lack clear physical motivation.
 Severe bounds on anisotropic expansion are also set by CMB temperature and polarisation data \cite{Saadeh:2016sak}.
 Going beyond FLRW, the spatially closed Kantowski-Sachs Universe and the open axisymmetric Bianchi type III Universe have been considered \cite{Constantin:2022dtj}, and more general Thurston geometries \cite{Awwad:2022uoz}, as well as the Szekeres models \cite{Celerier:2024dvs}, in order to compute observationally relevant quantities.
 Another suggestion has been of a axially isotropic, tilted Bianchi V/VII$_\text{h}$ cosmology which accommodates a cosmic flow \cite{Krishnan:2022qbv}.
 An interesting suggestion is that large-scale anisotropy may emerge from the growth of non-linear structure and be described by locally rotationally symmetric Bianchi cosmologies that allow for both anisotropic expansion and large-scale bulk flow \citep{Anton:2023icm,Anton:2024swg}.
 To establish which, if any, of these ideas or others yet to be proposed, is on the right track, will require further observations and serious engagement with the `fitting problem' in cosmology \cite{Ellis:1987zz}.

-\acknowledgments We are grateful to many colleagues for correspondence and discussions on this topic, in particular Reza Ansari, Chris Blake, Camille Bonvin, Charles Dalang, Lawrence Dam, Harry Desmond, Guillem Domenech, Ruth Durrer, George Ellis, Geraint Lewis, Jim Peebles, Dominik Schwarz, Prabhakar Tiwari, Wilbur Venus and Jonah Wagenveld.
+\acknowledgments We are grateful to many colleagues for correspondence and discussions on this topic, in particular David Alonso, Reza Ansari, Chris Blake, Camille Bonvin, Charles Dalang, Lawrence Dam, Harry Desmond, Guillem Domenech, Ruth Durrer, George Ellis, Pedro Ferreira, Geraint Lewis, Roy Maartens, Jim Peebles, Dominik Schwarz, Prabhakar Tiwari, Wilbur Venus and Jonah Wagenveld.
 Jacques Colin inspired us to work on this topic and participated in our first analyses.
 We thank the anonymous referees for their critical reading and suggestions which improved this review.